-- Include live heterotrophic bacteria
+- Includes live heterotrophic bacteria

 - Alkaline level of pH

-2. Flourite Black
+2. Seachem Flourite Black Clay Gravel

 This substrate is a specially fracted stable porous clay gravel.
 It makes it easy for the food waste from the fish to be easily dissolved into the layer of substrate, keeping the water clean and healthy for the fish.

 This clay dust can make the water cloudy for a few minutes.
 However, it will quickly sink and dissolve, and the water will be clear again.

-- No need extra ingredients
+- No need for extra ingredients

-- Porous clay gravels format
+- Porous clay gravel format

-- Long lasting quality
+- Long-lasting quality

-- Release clay dust when first used
+- Releases clay dust when first used

 3. Fluval Plant and Shrimp Stratum

-This substrate is made up of natural and mineral rich organic volcanic soil.
+This product is made up of natural and mineral-rich organic volcanic soil.
 Yes, it is not normal soil but volcanic soil.
 Volcanic soil contains many special components that are different from standard soil.

 The substrate is designed to promote neutral to only mildly acidic pH level.

-Even if it can act as a refuge shelter for the baby shrimp, it won’t take long for the shrimp to outgrow the size of the substrate and can’t hide anymore.
-Still, even then, it is still a great product overall.
+Even if it can act as a refuge for the baby shrimp, it won’t take long for the shrimp to outgrow the size of the substrate and not be able to hide anymore.
+Even so, it is still a great product overall.

 - Mineral-rich volcanic soil

-- Promote plants growth and root development
+- Promotes plant growth and root development

 - Light, porous